kkkgo/UE-DDNS/README.md

 [2] IPV6 DDNS
 IPV4/IPV6 DDNS?[1]:1
 ```
-Next, according to the DNS service provider you choose, you need to provide the corresponding API KEY, and the wizard will give a url help to apply for API KEY.If you have more than one domain name, you will see the main domain name selection list after entering the key, followed by the sub-domain name selection list.
+Next, according to the DNS service provider you choose, you need to provide the corresponding API KEY, and the wizard will give a url help to apply for API KEY.
+If you have more than one domain name, you will see the main domain name selection list after entering the key, followed by the sub-domain name selection list.
 The display effect depends on the API of the DNS service provider.
 ```shell
 [help] https://dash.cloudflare.com/profile/api-tokens
 Your cloudflare API TOKEN:***************************